H2CO3/Sparkling/doc/capi.md

 If a runtime error occurred, returns the last error message.

+    void spn_vm_callfunc(
+        SpnVMachine *vm,
+        SpnValue *fn,
+        SpnValue *retval,
+        int argc,
+        SpnValue *argv
+    );

+This function makes it possible to call any Sparkling (or native) function from within a native extension function.
+Throws a runtime error if:

+1. its `fn` argument does not contain a value of function type, or
+2. if `fn` is a native function and it returns a non-zero status code.

 Using the convenience context API
 ---------------------------------
 The Sparkling API also provides an even easier interface, called the context